 Eighty five per cent were supportive of the need for organisations to keep records in order to be able to monitor and examine compliance with the other standards.
 One respondent believed that keeping language skills records was crucial.
-Cymdeithas yr laith believe that record keeping is important to map the workforce in order to increase internal use of Welsh.
+Cymdeithas yr laith was of the same opinion and believed that record keeping is important to map the workforce in order to increase internal use of Welsh.